 Once you start thinking about the pool again, many pool owners who still use chlorine ask themselves again if they should put a salt system on their pool, but don't know what to think about what they've heard.
 A very common question that comes up is "I've been thinking about changing my pool to saltwater, but I've just heard so many different things about it.
 Is it true that...Read more

 How Much Does Everything Cost to Convert your Pool to Saltwater?

-[EDIT: These example price scenarios were current as of 2019, and may not reflect current pricing]
+[EDIT: These example price scenarios have been updated as of spring 2023, and may not reflect current pricing]

 If you own a pool, there’s no doubt you’ve heard about how great a salt water pool can be.
-You may be wondering how much it costs, and if it’s supposed to be so great, you’re probably thinking it costs a lot.
+You may be wondering how much you'll invest.
 Luckily, it is a lot more budget friendly than you may think!

 the price of the saltwater chlorine generator (the equipment)

 what you might spend on the actual salt to put in the water